Personalised business insurance

 There’s a lot more to this than simply going out and selling.
 You need to work towards something called product-market fit, which means fine-tuning your product to meet the demands of your target market.

 Achieving the ultimate product-market fit is an ongoing process which you’ll probably revisit time and again during the lifetime of your business.
-But it’s most intense in the early stages.
+But a startup is most intense in the early stages.

 Again, this is all about testing and research.
 Listen to your customers, address their pain-points, capitalise on your USPs – rinse and repeat.